Kathy is a freelance writer for Textbroker, Verblio, and Constant Content and published author in Neon Rainbow Magazine.

-When preparing to travel across the country, especially when you are bringing TWO cats that are "indoor only" cats can be a daunting proposition.
+Preparing to travel across the country, especially when you are bringing two cats that are indoor-only cats, can be a daunting proposition.
 But with some careful, thoughtful planning on your part, it can be a great experience!

 First, make sure you have what your cats will need to be comfortable on the trip, such as some of their favorite toys, maybe a soft blanket they love, treats, plenty of water (we have found bottled water to be best), a litter box and litter.

-The best cat carrier that we found for our trip was purchased through Foster and Smith.
-These are veterinarians who sell well thought out items for animals, and this carrier was a wonderful one to use on such a long trip.
-It is an octagon shaped carrier.
+The best cat carrier that we found for our trip was purchased through Foster and Smith (it's since gone out of business).
+This octagon-shaped carrier was a wonderful one to use on such a long trip.
 We used two carriers, one for each cat.
-To use for only one cat at a time, I would recommend the "small" size.
-This one measures about 17 inches in height, and 29 inches wide, and was perfect since we were traveling in a Honda Civic, two door vehicle.
+To use for only one cat at a time, I would recommend the small size.
+This one measures about 17 inches in height and 29 inches in width, and was perfect since we were traveling in a two-door Honda Civic.
 Two of these carriers will fit into a Honda, believe it or not!

-A small disposable type litter box will fit (you can put one in EACH carrier for them to use).
+A small disposable-type litter box will fit (you can put one in each carrier for them to use).
 But don't be too surprised if they don't use it until towards the end of your trip!
-When they are not eating or drinking much, they won't have a need right away for it, but is sure is nice to have it available to them whenever they might want to use it.
+When they are not eating or drinking much, they won't have a need right away for it, but it is sure is nice to have it available to them whenever they might want to use it.

-When you do travel, especially across country with cats, you need to make a trip to the Veterinarians office before leaving to obtain the cats shot records, and medical records.
+When you do travel, especially across the country with cats, you need to make a trip to the veterinarian's office before leaving to obtain the cats shot records and medical records.
 If by chance you would be stopped on the way to your destination, you will want proof that they have had medical care and all of their current shots.

-Some cats may be more comfortable along the way being allowed out of the carriers for short times, but our cats really preferred to stay in these carriers, and they did seem to be VERY comfortable in them.
-I think the octagon shape of them provided them with that little extra "security" they needed to make the whole experience less traumatic for them.
-And being soft sided carriers, made them feel more comfortable and less "caged".
+Some cats may be more comfortable along the way being allowed out of the carriers for short times, but our cats really preferred to stay in these carriers, and they did seem to be very comfortable in them.
+I think the octagon shape of them provided them with that little extra security they needed to make the whole experience less traumatic for them.
+The fact that they were soft-sided carriers made our cats feel more comfortable and less "caged."